-Looking back, you can see Drake’s responses are coated in manipulative double speak.
+Looking back now, you can see Drake’s responses are coated in manipulative double speak.
 In two sentences he went from calling Kendrick “super fucking talented” to an artist that isn’t consistent and can’t make hit records.
-In one swift move, he consigned Kendrick to a level below himself and Kanye West.
-The thing is, Kendrick had never taken direct shots at Drake—it’s widely accepted the “Control” verse was an invitation to “raise the bar high” rather than a malicious threat (Kendrick ends his roll-call by saying “I’ve got love for [you all]”) directed toward the rappers he mentioned.
+In one swift move, he negated Kendrick to a level below himself and Kanye West.
+The thing is, Kendrick had never taken direct shots at Drake - it’s widely accepted the “Control” verse was an invitation to “raise the bar high” rather than a malicious threat (Kendrick ends his roll-call by saying “I’ve got love for [you all]”) directed toward the rappers he mentioned.

 But Drake’s reaction showed he may not have taken Kendrick’s provocation so lightly, even though the two were peers who had come up together.
 Instead, Drake offered backhanded responses and one line that many took as a subliminal diss: On “The Language” he rapped “fuck any nigga that’s talking shit just to get a reaction / fuck going platinum, I looked at my wrist and it's already platinum / I am the kid with the motor mouth.”
 The lines could be seen as positioning him above the “Control” verse.
 And that’s when things went really sour.

-In a BET Awards cypher Kendrick responded with the line “nothing’s been the same since they dropped ‘Control’ / And they tucked a sensitive rapper back in his pajama clothes,” framing Drake as, well, a man child.
-My guess is he saw Drake's response to “Control” as childish: Rap music should be about supporting each other to go harder, rather than being sensitive when another artist raises the bar.
+In a BET Awards cypher Kendrick responded with the line “nothing’s been the same since they dropped ‘Control’ / And they tucked a sensitive rapper back in his pajama clothes” - positioning Drake as, well, a man child.
+I guess he saw Drake's response to “Control” as childish - rap music should be about supporting each other to go harder, rather than being sensitive when another artist raises the bar.
 It was a small threat, but Drake seemingly took note because a few months later, he switched up.
-Ever calculated, he probably knew that upsetting Kendrick more could be detrimental to his career, so, at last year's OVO Fest, he appeared to defuse the tension, shouting Kendrick out: “Kendrick was on my album.
+Ever calculated, he probably knew that upsetting Kendrick more could be detrimental to his career, so, at last year's OVO Fest, he appeared to defuse the tension, shouting Kendrick out - “Kendrick was on my album.
 We went on tour together.
 That’s one of the hardest niggas alive right there.
 He’s legendary.
 He should be standing right there.
-There’s a lot of kings in this shit.”
+There’s a lot of kings in this shit”.

 These lines could be seen as generic boasts, but, in the two years since “Control” dropped, one of the people attempting to take off Kendrick’s legs has been Drake.
 Unlike with Meek, Drake hasn’t been able to exercise his power through a direct diss track or a response, because he knows he would lose.
-Instead, he’s resorted to subliminal disses, carefully constructed quotes, and ostensibly voicing his support of Kendrick.
-On Compton, Kendrick’s verses are suggesting that by disrespecting him in that way, Drake’s swimming in shark-infested waters.
-It’s the biggest—and perhaps only—threat he’s sent Drake’s way yet; the fact that he’s ready “to fight” is telling.
-And considering the lines on “King Kunta,” maybe there are more secrets out there Kendrick could lay down on wax, given the opportunity.
+Instead, he’s resorted to subliminal disses, carefully constructed quotes and, when the time came, switching back to lend his support to Kendrick.
+On Compton, Kendrick’s verses are suggesting that by disrespecting him in that way, Drake’s swimming in shark infested waters.
+It’s the biggest, and perhaps only threat he’s sent Drake’s way yet; the fact that he’s ready “to fight” is telling.
+And considering “King Kunta”, maybe there’s more secrets out there Kendrick could lay down on wax, given the opportunity.

 Drake’s beef with Meek Mill has given people a lot to talk about.
-We noted that his "myth deflated a little."
-He’s been called “the chilling logical extreme of the beta male’s triumph over the last decade: the ultimate evolution of the nerd turned jock”; it’s been argued that “the conversation around Drake's worthiness as King should not be silenced by voices screaming "Long live the King”; and some people have backed Drake up because he creates foolproof rap music that transcends cultures.
-More than anything, though, despite the differences between Drake’s beef with Meek Mill and his long-running, subliminal feud with Kendrick, it’s clear Drake is a manipulative player of the game.
-He stamps down on weaker opponents (Meek) but cannot do the same with an artist who's on par with him, instead resorting to calculated power-play tactics.
+He’s been called “the chilling logical extreme of the beta male’s triumph over the last decade: the ultimate evolution of the nerd turned jock”; in opposition, it’s been said that “the conversation around Drake's worthiness as King should not be silenced by voices screaming "Long live the King”; and some people have backed Drake up because he’s human, makes mistakes, yet creates foolproof rap music that transcends cultures.
+More than anything though, in the difference between Drake’s beef with Meek Mill and his long-running, subliminal feud with Kendrick, it’s clear Drake is a manipulative player of the game.
+He stamps down on the weak (Meek) but cannot do the same with an artist who's on par with him, and instead resorts to calculated power-play tactics.